James Patterson Education Scholarship

-The Patterson Scholarship is available to students who will be freshmen education majors beginning in 2018-19.
 Before applying, you need to know that if any recipient of the Patterson Scholarship changes major or leaves Emporia State and does not graduate with the Bachelor of Science in Education, the student loses the scholarship AND the university permanently loses the funding for that scholarship.
 Apply only if you are really strong in your commitment to become a teacher and your commitment to being at Emporia State University.
 Another scholarship you may want to consider is the Sunflower Scholarship.

 - Do I need to re-apply each year?

 Each Patterson scholar writes an essay at the end of the calendar year describing their experiences becoming a teacher and their involvement in developing their literacy skills, but there is no need to reapply.

 - Who is considered a freshman?